powerjg/learning_gem5/part3/MSI/directory.rst

     state_declaration(State, desc="Directory states",
                       default="Directory_State_I") {
         // Stable states.
-        // NOTE: Thise are "cache-centric" states like in Sorin et al.
+        // NOTE: These are "cache-centric" states like in Sorin et al.
         // However, The access permissions are memory-centric.
         I, AccessPermission:Read_Write,  desc="Invalid in the caches.";
         S, AccessPermission:Read_Only,   desc="At least one cache has the blk";